Indiana DNR COVID-19 Response

 - State Park Inn pools and the aquatic center at Abe Martin Lodge are OPEN.

-- State park beaches OPEN May 23 with normal schedules.
+- State park beaches are OPEN.

 - Indiana DNR-managed lakes, trails, boat ramps and wildlife areas at Brookville, J.E.
 Roush, Salamonie, Mississinewa, Cecil M. Harden (Raccoon SRA), Cagles Mill (Lieber SRA), Patoka and Monroe lakes - OPEN.

 - Unstaffed archery ranges - OPEN.

 - Day-use restrooms, campground comfort stations and vault toilets - OPEN.

 - The Fort Golf Course and PRO Shop at Fort Harrison State Park are OPEN, with tee times available from 8 a.m. – 4 p.m.
 Self-service cart rental is available with a limit of one person per cart.
 Payment and reservations can only be made by phone at 317-543-9597.
 Please practice social distancing during play.

 - Marinas are OPEN with limited shuttle service available.